Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: Transport coefficients in terms of effective relaxation time

-\textit{Results for the electric and thermoelectric coefficients.} The obtained results for the scattering time $\tau_{TO}$ enabled calculation of the electric and thermoelectric coefficients using \eqref{sigma} and \eqref{S}.
+The obtained results for the scattering time $\tau_{TO}$ enabled calculation of the electric and thermoelectric coefficients using \eqref{sigma} and \eqref{S}.
 The results of numerical computation for the electric resistivity and the Seebeck coefficient are provided on Fig.~\ref{fig:Rho} and Fig.~\ref{fig:Seeb} respectively.
 The mass $m(T)$ and the coupling constant $\lambda$ were fitted to experimental data from Ref.~\cite{Behnia2020} in the way to minimize relative errors between the data and the theory.
-We emphasize that the single set of $\lambda$ and $m(T)$ was used to fit the data for five different doping concentrations (apart from $n=5.9\cdot 10^{18} cm^{-3}$), and relative error is about 7-9\%.
+We emphasize that the single set of $\lambda$ and $m(T)$ was used to fit the data for five different doping concentrations (apart from $n=5.9\cdot 10^{18}$ cm$^{-3}$), and relative error is about 7-9\%.
 Namely, we choose $\lambda = 0.88$ (with a relative error of 5\%) and effective mass $m(T)$ which linearly interpolates between $8.7 m_0$ for $100$ K to $10.7 m_0$ for $700$ K, see Fig.\ref{fig:1}b.
-For the concentration $n_H=5.9\cdot 10^{18} cm^{-3}$ we found $\lambda\approx 0.78$, which is almost 10\% less than for the others.
+For the concentration $n_H=5.9\cdot 10^{18}$ cm$^{-3}$ we found $\lambda\approx 0.78$, which is almost 10\% less than for the others.

+Dependence of resistivity on temperature $\rho(T)$ in a broad temperature range cannot be present by any single power law.
+However, local "effective exponent" $\alpha(T)$ can be introduced via the relation $\alpha(T)=\frac{T}{\rho } \frac{d\rho}{dT}$.
+Our theoretic result for $\alpha(T)$ corresponding to the full curves in Fig.~\ref{fig:Rho} is present in Fig.~\ref{alpha}.
+Comparison with the date present in Fig.S1a of Ref.~\cite{Behnia2020} show excellent agreement for low electron concentrations; in particular, peculiarity of large $\alpha \approx 3$ in the temperature range 100-200K is clearly reproduced by our theory, as well as the approach to lower value of $\alpha \approx \frac32$ at highest temperatures.
+At higher electron concentrations $n \geq 10^{20}$ the data~\cite{Behnia2020} does not show so large values of $\alpha(T)$; this is due to the fact the specific temperature range around 150 Kelvins lies below Fermi temperature $E_F(n)/k_B$, while our calculations were done for non-degenerate electrons only.